pranavmalvawala/pranavmalvawala.com/content/blog/restricting-folder-level-access/index.md

 But there is trick to it and our main ingredient is going to be **Git submodules**.

-> _The basic idea here is, the folder that we want to restrict, is going to be converted into a whole new >repository and then we are just going to be referencing that repo as a submodule to our main repository_
+> _TL;DR: The folder that we want to restrict, is going to be converted into a whole new repository and then we are only going to be referencing that repo as a submodule to our main repository_

 From here on out I'll be calling main repository as a **parent** repo and the files that we decided to put in a different repo will be called as **child** repo.